Ohio Fires

 Current Situation

-Air Quality: With no active wildfires in the region and recent rain systems washing particulates from the atmosphere, air quality across Ohio remains in the good category.
+Air Quality: With no major active fires in the region and widespread rain clearing the atmosphere, air quality remains good.
+Communities are not currently impacted by wildfire smoke.

 Weather and Wind Warnings